Find out more about First Great Western’s vision: putting customers first; and how we work to achieve it.

 More about First Great Western

 The current First Great Western franchise started in April 2006 and comprises the former First Great Western, First Great Western Link and Wessex Trains businesses.
-Our franchise is contracted to run for seven years until March 2013.
+Our franchise is contracted to run until April 2019.

 Our services stretch from London in the east to Brighton and Gatwick in the south, Carmarthen, Pembroke Dock and Penzance in the west and Banbury, Hereford and Worcester in the north.